 Narcissists don’t just enjoy talking about themselves, they revel in it.
 At every opportunity, they divulge their experiences and life achievements, leaving you with little chance to get a word in edgeways.
 When eventually they do come up for air and let you intercept, they either tune out and become disinterested in what you are saying or wait for the cue to relate the conversation back to them.
-This self-absorbed behaviour is not only frustrating but leaves you feeling somewhat like a brick wall, bored out of your skull and fearful of saying something that will only encourage their monologue.
+This self-absorbed behavior is not only frustrating but leaves you feeling somewhat like a brick wall, bored out of your skull and fearful of saying something that will only encourage their monologue.

 2. Passive aggression

-Downplaying partner’s accomplishments is another common feature of an egoist’s demeanor.
+Downplaying a partner’s accomplishments is another common feature of an egoist’s demeanor.
 For example, you have received a promotion at work – a cause for celebration that any partner would usually welcome with open arms.
-However, your partner subtly questions the terms on which you agreed the promotion; Did you push for a pay rise?
+However, your partner subtly questions the terms on which you agreed on the promotion; Did you push for a pay rise?
 Negotiate holiday allowance?
 This sly interrogation makes you feel inferior, as though you have achieved nothing at all.

 3. One of a kind

 As well as believing they can do anything, narcissists simply feel they are entitled to it too – why not, right?
-They enjoy risk taking and see boundaries as an exciting challenge of which to pursue.
+They enjoy risk-taking and see boundaries as an exciting challenge of which to pursue.
 They strongly believe common rules like ‘no parking’ or ‘members only’ do not apply to them.
 Talking their way into an exclusive lounge only serves as a motive to add yet another feat to their long list of accomplishments and prove that they truly are, one of a kind.